The Friends of Ridgefield are focusing on installing a highly sought-after aspect of the new Community Nature Center, a Nature Exploration Area.

 Community Focus Groups reported the need for an area where families and children can interact more with nature, and orient themselves to the outdoors in a less overwhelming way.
 There are a lot of places on the Refuge where we need to be quiet and not disturb the environment, but this place would offer the opportunities for small samples of nature and what it can offer everyone, of every ability, age, and background.

-What will the Nature Play area include?
+What will the Nature Exploration Area include?

 Basic concept designs include:

-The next project on our list is outfitting the Environmental Education Classroom.
-This can include desks and chairs, goggles and gloves, presentation equipment, wet lab items, and more.
 We are looking for anyone with connections or who wants to help us in obtaining these items, or creating them.
 Thank you!

 “The Keller Foundation was founded in 1997 by Dick and Ruthie Keller as a living entity in which family members and their future generations could unite with pride and pleasure to strengthen their communities and country through philanthropy.
 The mission of the Keller Foundation since inception is to enrich the quality of life in the Pacific Northwest and in areas where the family may live by providing grants to educational, medical, cultural, and social service institutions to strengthen their programs over time.”